zhangzheheng12345/Lightest/README.md

 * Support installation through CMake.
 * Better document for data processing API, customizing, and contribution.

-## More
+## Caution

 * You must add a semicolon after a assertion.
 * Again, C++11 required.

+## Version control

 * v1.3.0 and above versions follow SemVer.
+* Branch `main` will only be updated (merge from `dev` or `fix`) when publishing releases.
+* Branch `fix` will be updated when fixing errors or small updates.
+It will be merged into `main` when publishing a PATCH version.
+* Branch `dev` will be updated when adding features, refactoring, or doing big changes.
+It will be merged into `main` when publishing a MAJOR or MINOR version.

-If you meet any issues, be free to put forward issues in GitHub!
+This project will be maintained continuously.
+Be free to put forward issues in GitHub, and Pull Requests are always welcomed!
+I'll try my best to solve your problem, and make **Lightest** more fantastic together with YOU!
 (*Please use English*)